sarettamcqueen/what-the-shell/README.md

 Implements the on-disk format and all filesystem logic:

-- **Superblock** — stored at block 0, holds geometry metadata (total blocks, total inodes, free counts, timestamps, magic number `0x12345678`).
+- **Superblock**: stores the metadata needed to mount and validate the filesystem: total and free block/inode counts, block size, timestamps, and the starting position and size of each metadata region (block bitmap, inode bitmap, inode table, and data area).
   Layout is verified at compile time with `_Static_assert`.
-- **Bitmaps** — one bitmap for blocks, one for inodes.
+- **Bitmaps**: used to track free blocks/inodes.
 Loaded into memory on mount and flushed to disk on every write operation and on unmount.
-- **Inode table** — fixed-size 128-byte inodes containing file type, size, link count, permission bits, three timestamps, 12 direct block pointers, and one singly-indirect block pointer.
+- **Inode table**: fixed-size 128-byte inodes containing file type, size, link count, permission bits, three timestamps, 12 direct block pointers, and one singly-indirect block pointer.
 Inode 0 is reserved as invalid; inode 1 is the root directory.
-- **Dentries** — fixed-size 64-byte directory entries containing the entry name, inode number, and file type.
+- **Dentries**: fixed-size 64-byte directory entries containing the entry name, inode number, and file type.
 Each directory always contains `.` and `..` entries.
-- **Permission enforcement** — the 9-bit Unix `rwxrwxrwx` field is stored in every inode.
+- **Permission enforcement**: the 9-bit Unix `rwxrwxrwx` field is stored in every inode.
 Since the filesystem has no concept of users or groups, the owner bits (`rwx------`) are used for all access checks.
 Permissions are enforced at `open`, directory traversal, `ls`, `cd`, `mkdir`, `touch`, `rm`,